piyushbaibhav/FoodCaloriesDetector/README.md

 ## 🙏 Acknowledgments

+- TensorFlow team for the amazing ML framework
+- Flask team for the robust web framework
 - Firebase for backend services
-- React team for the amazing framework
+- React team for the frontend framework
-- Tailwind CSS for the utility-first CSS framework
 - Recharts for beautiful data visualization
-- TensorFlow.js for image processing capabilities

 ## 📞 Support